FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Call receipt

 - `type`: `Call`.
-- `from`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context; zero (`"0"`) otherwise.
+- `from`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context; `null` otherwise.
-- `to`: Hexadecimal representation of the 256-bit (32 bytes) contract ID of the callee..
+- `to`: Hexadecimal representation of the 256-bit (32 bytes) contract ID of the callee.
 - `amount`: String representation of a 64-bit unsigned integer; amount of coins to forward.
 - `color`: Hexadecimal string representation of the 256-bit (32 bytes) color of coins to forward.
-- `gas`: String representation of a 64-bit unsigned integer; amount gas to forward; value in [register `$rD`](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/opcodes.md#call-call-contract).
+- `gas`: String representation of a 64-bit unsigned integer; amount gas to forward; value in register `$rD`.
-- `param1`: String representation of a 64-bit unsigned integer; first parameter.
+- `param1`: String representation of a 64-bit unsigned integer; first parameter, holds the function selector.
 - `param2`: String representation of a 64-bit unsigned integer; second parameter.
 - `pc`: String representation of a 64-bit unsigned integer; value of register `$pc`.
 - `is`: String representation of a 64-bit unsigned integer; value of register `$is`.